FrancisBanville/ms_interpreting_probabilities/README.md

 subscript $k$ for clarity) can be conditioned on many environmental and biological factors.
 In addition to network area (or volume) $A_0$ and duration
-$t_0$, they may be conditioned on taxa co-occurrence $X_{i,j,k}$, which is usually a Boolean describing if the geographic distributions of both taxa overlap within the study area.
-As illustrated in Box 1, co-occurrence may be modeled probabilistically, in which case it may conform to a Bernoulli distribution $X_{i,j,k} \sim {\rm Bernoulli}(P(X_{i,j,k}))$.
-The probability of co-occurrence can be calculated using the individual (marginal) occurrence probabilities $P(X_{i,k})$ and $P(X_{j,k})$.
+$t_0$, they may be conditioned on taxa co-occurrence $X_{i,j,k}$, which is usually Boolean, describing if the geographic distributions of both taxa overlap within the study area.
+As illustrated in Box 1, co-occurrence may be modeled probabilistically, in which case it may conform to a Bernoulli distribution
+$X_{i,j,k} \sim {\rm Bernoulli}(P(X_{i,j,k}))$.
+The probability of co-occurrence can be calculated using the individual (marginal) occurrence probabilities
+$P(X_{i,k})$ and $P(X_{j,k})$.
 Given that taxa occurrences are not independent of each other, the probability of co-occurrence can be calculated by multiplying the probability of occurrence of one taxon by the probability of occurrence of the other given that the first one is present:

 $$P(X_{i,j,k}) = P(X_{i,k}, X_{j,k})= P(X_{i,k} | X_{j,k}) P(X_{j,k})$$
 {#eq:modelcoprob}